pgina/docs/v3.1/local_machine.md

 ![LocalMachine Plugin Configuration](images/local_machine_config.png)

+<h3>Authentication</h3>

 * **Always authenticate local users** -- When this is checked, the plugin will always attempt to authenticate the user against a local account.
 If this is not checked, the plugin will only attempt to authenticate when the user has not already been authenticated by a plugin that has executed earlier within the authentication stage.

+    Note that this plugin will copy the groups of the local account into the internal list of groups (see above) only when authentication is successful (or configured to do so in the authorization stage).

+<h3>Authorization</h3>

 * **Mirror groups from local user** -- Load all groups from the local account into the pGina user information store so that the LocalMachine's Gateway stage (and other subsequent plugins) will see that the